 Co-ops tend to last a semester or two, whereas internships may last anywhere from a few weeks to several months!

-While the skills you develop and mentoring you receive depend entirely on the internship you join, co-ops are typically more hands-on with coaching and providing students with career development.
+While the skills you develop and the mentoring you receive depend entirely on the internship you join, co-ops are typically more hands-on with coaching and providing students with career development.

 While internships will undoubtedly help in your career development, this is not their primary goal.